 - Rate of one or more items in the Work Order getting changed due to site conditions

 Impact of the amendment on project cost and progress of the project will be noted by PM and the same along with the amendment details will be forwarded to the Contract Manager.
-After getting the approval from Contract Manager, the new work order incorporating the required changes will be prepared by the contracts department.
-Amended work order shall be signed by the concerned persons.
+After getting the approval from the Contract Manager, the new work order incorporating the required changes will be prepared by the contracts department.
+The amended work order shall be signed by the concerned persons.

 6.4 Evaluation of Contractor

-Contract Manager will identify the evaluation parameters for rating contractors.
+The Contract Manager will identify the evaluation parameters for rating contractors.
 The evaluation parameters would include broad parameters like- Schedule adherence, material wastage, rework, safety measures at the site, work quality, billing efficiency (errors and frivolous claims), interaction experience, etc. Contractor evaluation will be carried out every six months.
-Contracts Executive shall distribute the evaluation forms to the site, contracts personnel and quality assurance department.
+The contracts Executive shall distribute the evaluation forms to the site, contract personnel, and quality assurance department.
 Contractor evaluation is to be carried out by awarding points for each parameter.

 Contractors will be stratified as Grade A; Grade B, Grade C vendors respectively

 |Grade B||40 – 69||Retain||Ask for further improvement|